huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster.html.md

   * `security_group_id` - Security group ID of the cluster.

+  * `kube_config_raw` - Raw Kubernetes config to be used by kubectl and other compatible tools.

 ## Import

  Cluster can be imported using the cluster id, e.g.